Using speaking as a springboard to academic writing:a successful pedagogical experience

 English for Academic Purposes (EAP) is at the forefront of "both theory development and innovative practice in teaching English as a second/other language" Hyland (2006, p.1), as it has become the predominant language in science and research.
 However, many EAP courses still lack a theoretical rationale, and teachers rely on textbooks or teaching experiences to develop their own methodology and material.
 Based on Newton (2018), Kroll & Vann (1981) and Weissberg (2006), this contribution reports on a successful pedagogical experience that connected the use of speaking to foster the development of academic writing of EAP students in a Brazilian university.

-HU, G. & LIU, Y. Three minute thesis presentations as an academic genre: A cross-disciplinary study of genre moves, Journal of English for Academic Purposes, 35: 2018, p.
-16-30.
+HU, G.; LIU, Y. Three-minute thesis presentations as an academic genre: a cross-disciplinary study of genre moves.
+Journal of English for Academic Purposes, v.
+35, p.
+16-30, 2018.

 HYLAND, K. Second language writing.
 Cambridge: Cambridge University Press, 2003.

 HYLAND, K. English for Academic Purposes.
 Routledge Applied Linguistics, 2006.

 HYLAND, K. Genre pedagogy: language, literacy and L2 writing instruc-tion.
 Journal of Second Language Writing, v.
 16, n.
 3, p.
 148-164, 2007.